 3. Check your air conditioning

 Having your air conditioning working properly can be vital if you are traveling with young kids or older people that are more sensitive to heat.

 Keeping your coolant levels high prevents the engine from overheating during your trip.

 Check your oil levels, transmission fluid, power steering fluid, and washer fluid before hitting the road.

 6. Check your lights

 Make sure your turn signals, brake lights and headlights are in working order.
 Driving without working lights is not only dangerous, but it can also get you an expensive ticket that can ruin your day.

 Make sure your tires have enough tread, are filled up to the right amount, and are aligned properly before traveling long distances or at high speeds.

-If your current car isn't up to the trip, Cartelligent can help you get a great deal on exactly the right new car for your vacation.
+If your current car isn’t up to the trip, Cartelligent can help you get a great deal on exactly what you want.
 Call our team of car-buying experts at 888-427-4270 or get started today.